Corrugated Box Testing Methods:

 Puncture resistance tests how well the box can handle the impact made with a pyramid or triangularly shaped weight.
 The corrugated box testing standards for puncture resistance include FEFCO 5 or ISO 3036.

-On corrugated boxes that are printed, scuff proofness tests check how the printed content can handle abrasion.
-There is the Sutherland Rub Test, with is an industry standard testing procedure.
+Printing is an integral part of packaging.
+With different types of printing methods being used, it’s important to check how well labels or prints can handle scuffing or abrasion.
+For this purpose, scuff resistance or rub proof tests are employed.
+There is the Sutherland Rub Test, which is an industry-standard testing procedure.
 Coated surfaces such as paper, films, paperboards and all other printed materials are tested using this procedure.

-Chemical analysis is required for certain applications where the nature of the fiberboard as well as it’s resistance to certain chemicals are checked.
+Chemical analysis is required for certain applications where the nature of fiberboard, as well as its resistance to certain chemicals, are checked.
 The analysis of the fiberboard involves microscopic examination of the board to see what types of paper are used to make the fiberboard.
-Moreover, the moisture content, as well as the pH of the board, is also determined.3
+Moreover, the moisture content, as well as the pH of the board, is also determined.